 The Certificate of Advanced Study is awarded upon completion of a minimum of six courses totaling 15-18 credits from the Master of Science curriculum course offerings.
-The courses you select may be in a chosen specialty area such as neurologic, orthopaedic or cardiopulmonary physical therapy, or any combination of PT elective offerings.
-Preceptorships and ndependent study options with faculty are also available.
+You will complete a set of CORE courses and then select in your chose specialty area such as neurologic, orthopaedic or cardiopulmonary physical therapy, or any combination of PT elective offerings.
+Preceptorships and independent study options with faculty are also available.